Ten Ways to Lower Your Taxes

 8. Sell Losing Investments

-A taxpayer can reduce tax liability by benefitting from losses sustained on an investment.
+A taxpayer can reduce tax liability by benefiting from losses sustained on an investment.
 To qualify for the deduction, the taxpayer must have taxable gains and losses.
 The IRS allows taxpayers to use a loss to offset capital gains.
-If the loss exceeds gains, the taxpayer can deduct the loss -- up to $3,000 or $1,500 if married filing separately -- against ordinary income.
+If the loss exceeds gains, the taxpayer can deduct the loss against ordinary income.
 It is permissible to carry over a loss to later years if it exceeds the limit.

 9. Reduce Your Tax Rate